joanabicacro/philcom2022/_posts/2022-10-03-Schedule and Registration.md

 10.40 – 11.00.
 Kęstas Kirtiklis, Vilnius University.
 “What counts as quality in philosophy (of communication)”

-11.00 - 11.20.
+11.00 – 11.20.
 Barna Kovács, Sapientia Hungarian University of Transylvania.
 “Manipulation - mediation – meditation”

-11.20 - 12.10.
+11.20 – 12.10.
 Debate

-2.       **In Search for the Fields of Impact** — 13.30 – 15.00 CET
+II.       **In Search for the Fields of Impact** — 13.30 – 15.00 CET

 Discussion openers:

-13.30 - 13.50.
+13.30 – 13.50.
 Peter Kastberg, Aalborg University.
 “Giving constitutive communication a gestalt: Modelling the Terra Firma of dialogical communication”

-13.50 - 14.10.
+13.50 – 14.10.
 Manuel Bogalheiro, CICANT.
 “Communication beyond representation and the epistemology of the non-human turn”

 14.10 – 15.00.
 Debate

-3.      **Philosophy of Communication beyond the “parent disciplines”** — 15.15 – 16.45 CET
+III.      **Philosophy of Communication beyond the “parent disciplines”** — 15.15 – 16.45 CET

 Discussion openers: